 Forth day: Hiking and soaking at Ipanema Beach

 Tourists usually hike Morro Dois Irmãos and visit Vidgal Favela (a slum).
 All this activities will take you the entire morning, since the hike is about 4 hours return.
 If you do want to visit the Favela, a tour is recommended for safety reasons.
+A foreigner friend recommended me Favela walking tours, a company that allows you to explore Rocinha by walk.
 In the afternoon you can spend your day in Leblon and Ipanema beach and watch the sunset in Arpoador.

 Another option include Hiking pedra da Gávea which is quite a challenge and it will take you 6 hours return but allow you a better view on the city.
 If you are into radical sports, paragliding and hand gliding are available from São Conrado Beach and provide you also with stunning views.